Topics

 Every business is unique, so the right email frequency depends on your niche, target audience and campaign goals.

-To combat email fatigue, let your audience know how often they’ll receive an email message from your business at signup.
+To combat email fatigue, let your audience know how often they’ll receive an email message from your business at sign-up.
 Even better, give them the option to choose their preferred email frequency when they sign up and on your unsubscribe page (more on this later), then segment your email list according to this preferred frequency.

 Email volume isn’t consistent so they lose interest